JoeLorenzoMontano/jolomo-rag-ai-systems/README.md

 This approach balances semantic coherence with vector retrieval efficiency.

-## Advanced Usage

-### Custom Prompting

-The system uses a specific prompt template for querying, which you can view in the `ollama_client.py` file.
-The prompt includes instructions to:

-1. Only use information from the provided context
-2. Not generate answers from external knowledge
-3. Admit when information is not available in the context

-This helps ensure that responses are grounded in your document collection.

-### Performance Tuning

-- **RAM Usage**: Adjust the number of workers in startup.sh files if needed
-- **Inference Speed**: GPU acceleration provides 5-10x speedup for compatible hardware
-- **Vector DB Performance**: ChromaDB scales well to thousands of documents
-- **Collection Size**: The system can handle medium-sized document collections (hundreds of files)

-### LLM Response Formatting

-The LLM response will attempt to:

-1. Synthesize information from matched documents
-2. Maintain consistent formatting with the source material
-3. Include relevant details while avoiding hallucinations
-4. Generate concise, focused answers to queries

 ## Limitations

 - **Content Types**: Currently only processes text in Markdown format